 The Glooscap Trail along the Bay of Fundy

-On our journey through Nova Scotia we have the choice: take the highway from Windsor to Pictou to quickly reach our destination, or choose the leisurely drive along the north coast of Nova Scotia along the Glooscap Trail, always with a view of the Bay of Fundy?
-The decision is easy for us, because what could be better than coastal landscapes, and especially if they show the highest tidal range in the world.
+On our journey through Nova Scotia we are faced with a choice: do we take the highway from Windsor to Pictou to quickly reach our destination, or do we opt for the leisurely drive along the north coast of Nova Scotia along the Glooscap Trail, always with a view the Bay of Fundy?
+The decision is easy for us, because there is nothing more beautiful than coastal landscapes, especially when they have the highest tidal range in the world.

 Traveling on the Glooscap Trail from Windsor to Truro, Nova Scotia